sydneykmoy/cs506-final-project/README.md

   * The tweets aren't specifically about Tesla, Musk tweets about everything and anything that crosses his mind which creates a lot of noise.
   * The model uses daily aggregation, tweets may affect the price the same day, within an hour or even sooner, but there wasn't enough data on stock prices to capture that information.
   * Only looked at same-day vs next-day, if Musk tweeted on Saturday or Sunday it could effect Monday's stock movements but a one-day shift won't be enough to capture that.
-  * Tesla stock exploded growth around 2020.
-Before that it's price stayed relatively low and stable, but after 2020 it just took off and has very volatile movements, drastically swinging up and down in unpredictable ways.
+  * Tesla stock exploded in growth around 2020.
+Before that its price stayed relatively low and stable, but after 2020 it just took off and has very volatile movements, drastically swinging up and down in unpredictable ways.
+Because the model was trained mostly on earlier data, it doesn't have enough current data to train on that would allow it to more accurately predict these newer more drastic swings.